 Welcome to an excellent, FREE resource to improve your English!
-UPDATED EACH SUNDAY!!
-If you go through the vocabulary, the articles and the exercises a few times each week, you will remember these new words automatically and your vocabulary will greatly improve.
-I'm Daniel Gauss - MA Teachers College at Columbia University - at firstname.lastname@example.org.
+I'm Daniel Gauss - MA Teachers College at Columbia University - at email@example.com.
 If you add me at https://www.facebook.com/dgauss3 you'll get updates to this blog.
 (Google + works too.)

 Friday, April 17, 2015